Grounding All Recalled Used Vehicles Devalues Consumer Trade-ins

 ISSUE

-Sen. Richard Blumenthal (D-Conn.) has introduced legislation that would cripple the used-vehicle market by halting a dealer’s sale of used vehicles under any open recall.
-The bill, S. 1835, is overbroad because most recalls do not require the drastic step of grounding.
-Additionally, the bill would create a “trade-in tax” that would instantly devalue a car buyer’s trade-in by grounding recalled vehicles for minor matters, such as a peeling sticker.
-Finally, S. 1835 would push recalled vehicles into the unregulated private market, making it more difficult to complete recall repairs.
+Sen. Richard Blumenthal (D-Conn.) has reintroduced legislation that would cripple the used-vehicle market by halting a dealer’s sale of used vehicles under any open recall.
+The bill, S. 2956, is overbroad because most recalls do not require the drastic step of grounding.
+This bill would effectively create a “trade-in tax” that would instantly devalue a car buyer’s trade-in by grounding recalled vehicles for minor matters, such as a peeling sticker.
+S. 2956 would also push recalled vehicles into the unregulated private market, making it more difficult to complete recall repairs.
 Congress should oppose overbroad recall legislation and instead support initiatives that improve consumer response to vehicle recall notices and increase recall completion rates.

 BACKGROUND

 Dealers support a 100% recall completion rate.
-Franchised auto and truck dealers play a vital role in ensuring that recalled vehicles are fixed, since they are authorized to complete manufacturer recall repairs.
+Franchised auto and truck dealers play a vital role in ensuring that recalled vehicles are fixed, since dealers are authorized to complete manufacturer recall repairs.
 However, dealers cannot repair vehicles until the manufacturer provides the remedy and parts.
-Often the manufacturer fix is subject to delays.
-For example, from 2010 to 2014, the average delay for parts to fix a recalled passenger vehicle was 60 days.
-Even after the parts become available, vehicle owners must respond to recall notices to complete the recall work.
+Often, the manufacturer’s fix is subject to delay, and in rare occurrences can take years to remedy.
+Even when parts are available, recall work cannot take place unless the vehicle owner responds to a recall notice.

-Additionally, S. 1835 would devalue many consumer trade-ins, making it more difficult for a car buyer to purchase a newer, safer, cleaner vehicle.
-The bill would also mandate the extreme step of grounding vehicles for such minor matters as an incorrect phone number in the owner’s manual.
+S. 2956 would devalue many consumer trade-ins—making it more difficult for a car buyer to purchase a newer, safer, cleaner vehicle.
+The bill would also mandate the extreme step of grounding vehicles for minor matters, such as an incorrect phone number in the owner’s manual.
 A study by J.D.
-Power found that enactment of legislation that was nearly identical to S. 1835 would result in an average “trade-in tax” of $1,210, with some consumer trade-ins suffering devaluations of up to $5,000.
-By devaluing trade-ins and not regulating private sales, vehicle owners would be incentivized to sell their vehicles in the private market, where almost no safety or consumer protections exist.
-This legislation would make it less likely that recalled vehicles get fixed, and the bill’s proponents have offered no supporting safety analysis – despite an estimated $1.1 billion cost to consumers.
+Power found that enactment of legislation that was nearly identical to S. 2956 would result in an average “trade-in tax” of $1,210, with some consumer trade-ins suffering devaluations of up to $5,000.
+By devaluing trade-ins and not regulating private sales, S. 2956 would incentivize vehicle owners to sell their vehicles in the private market, where almost no safety or consumer protections exist.
+This legislation would make it less likely that recalled vehicles get fixed, and the bill’s proponents have offered no supporting safety analysis—despite an estimated $1.1 billion annual cost to consumers.

 KEY POINTS

-• Overbroad recall legislation, like S. 1835, would make it more challenging for consumers to both trade in their recalled vehicle and afford a newer, safer vehicle.
+• S. 2956 would make it more challenging for consumers to trade in their recalled vehicle and afford a newer, safer vehicle.
 Due to a lack of replacement parts, it can take months for recalled vehicles to be repaired.
 Since a used vehicle historically depreciates by an average of 2% per month while sitting idle on a dealer’s lot, this bill would force dealerships to either pay consumers significantly less for trade-ins with open recalls or not accept trade-ins at all.

-• During the Obama administration, the National Highway Traffic Safety Administration took the position that not every recall warrants the vehicle’s immediate grounding.
-By grounding all recalled vehicles irrespective of the nature of the recall, S. 1835 would diminish a recalled vehicle’s trade-in value by an average of $1,210.
+• The legislation has no proportionality as it would ground all recalled vehicles, including those trivial in nature, such as a peeling sticker.
+By grounding all recalled vehicles irrespective of the nature of the recall, S. 2956 would diminish a recalled vehicle’s trade-in value by an average of $1,210.
 This would harm many car buyers who rely on their trade-in to make a down payment on a newer vehicle.

 STATUS

-Sen. Blumenthal filed S. 1835 as an amendment to S. 2016, the “Surface Transportation Investment Act.”
-During Senate Commerce, Science, and Transportation Committee consideration of S. 2016 last year, the Blumenthal amendment was not offered or included in the bill.
-In 2015, the committee rejected a similar Blumenthal amendment.
-There is no companion House bill.
+Sens.
+Blumenthal (D-Conn.), Ed Markey (D-Mass.), and Elizabeth Warren (D-Mass.) introduced S. 2956 on Sept.
+30. There is no companion House bill.
 Congress should oppose any recall grounding legislation which creates a “trade-in tax” on millions of consumer trade-ins without even guaranteeing that a single additional recalled vehicle gets fixed.